Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 const initialized = (bitmap & (bit << BigInt(i))) !== 0n
 ```

-If the tick is **initialized**, we revert the compression from tick to word we made earlier by multiplying the word index with 256, which is the same as left shifting by 8 bit, adding the position we are currently at, and multiplying with the tickSpacing:
+If the tick is **initialized**, we revert the compression from tick to word we made earlier by multiplying the word index with 256, which is the same as left shifting by 8 bits, adding the position we are currently at, and multiplying with the tickSpacing:

 ```typescript
 const tickIndex = (ind * 256 + i) * tickSpacing